syseleven/grav-docs-metakube/pages/02.documentation/16.pod-security-policy/default.en.md

 ### Example

-After activating Pod Security Policies, every Pod nees a Policy in order to be started or updated.
+After activating Pod Security Policies, every Pod needs a Policy in order to be started or updated.

 If you create a new deployment: